Chapter one - last weekend of summer

 "Ah huh," he replied, not buying one word I was dishing out.
 "Anyway...
 I'm heading over to Morgan's.
 Are you coming?"
 Morgan being the nickname everyone gave to the Morganstar family.

-Picking up my comb, I start brushing it through my silky curls, falling just below my breasts.
 I topped up my winged eyeliner and red lipstick before admiring myself in the floor-length mirror.